PyCQA/bandit/README.md

 Vulnerability Tests
 -------------------
-Vulnerability tests are currently defined in files in the plugins/ directory.
+Vulnerability tests or 'plugins' are defined in files in the plugins directory.

 Tests are written in Python and are autodiscovered from the plugins directory.
 Each test can examine one or more type of Python statements.
 Tests are marked